Gustaf-Fredrik von Rosen: Career

+Captain von Rosen at the British headquarters in Saar.

-von Rosen was commissioned as an officer in the Life Guards of Horse (K 1) in 1915 with the rank of second lieutenant. von Rosen was promoted to lieutenant in 1918 and attended the Royal Swedish Army Staff College from 1921 to 1924.
-He was then an aspirant in the General Staff from 1926 to 1928 and he was promoted to ryttmästare in the Life Regiment of Horse (K 1) in 1930. von Rosen served in the German Reichswehr from 1930 to 1931 and as military attaché in Washington, D.C. from 1931 to 1932 and as liaison officer between the British headquarters and the Swedish battalion during the referendum in Saar from 1934 to 1935.
-He was military attaché in London from 1938 to 1942 and he was promoted to major in 1940. von Rosen was promoted to lieutenant colonel in 1942 and he served in Norrland Dragoon Regiment (K 4) from 1942 to 1944 and in the Life Regiment Hussars (K 3) from 1944 to 1945.
-He was promoted to colonel in 1945 and served as military attaché in Copenhagen from 1945 to 1948. von Rosen was head of department in the Defence Staff from 1947 to 1949 and head of Section III in the Defence Staff from 1949 to 1955.
+Gustaf von Rosen was commissioned as an second lieutenant in the Life Guards of Horse (K 1) in 1915.
+He was promoted to lieutenant in 1918 and attended the Royal Swedish Army Staff College from 1921 to 1924.
+He was then an aspirant in the General Staff from 1926 to 1928 and he was promoted to ryttmästare in the Life Regiment of Horse (K 1) in 1930.
+Captain von Rosen served as an exchange officer in the German Reichswehr from 1930 to 1931 and as military attaché in Washington, D.C. from 1931 to 1932, as well as liaison officer between the British headquarters and the Swedish battalion during the referendum in Saar from 1934 to 1935.
+He was military attaché in London from 1938 to 1942 and he was promoted to major in 1940.
+Von Rosen was promoted to lieutenant colonel in 1942 and he served in Norrland Dragoon Regiment (K 4) from 1942 to 1944 and in the Life Regiment Hussars (K 3) from 1944 to 1945.
+He was promoted to colonel in 1945 and served as military attaché in Copenhagen from 1945 to 1948.
+Colonel von Rosen was head of department in the Defence Staff from 1947 to 1949 and head of Section III in the Defence Staff from 1949 to 1955.

 He participated actively and successfully as a leader in domestic and foreign equestrian competitions and, until his sudden death in January 1956, had the main responsibility for organizing the equestrian olympics in Stockholm later that year.
 He was publisher of Kontakt med krigsmakten and a member of the Information Committee of the Swedish Armed Forces (Försvarets upplysningsnämnd) and the Swedish Armed Forces Welfare Committee for Personnel (Försvarets personalvårdsnämnd, FPVN).
 He was also a member of the inquiry into the salary benefits of foreign-stationed officials (Utredningen angående löneförmåner för utlandsstationerade tjänstemän) from 1949 to 1953.
 He also participated both actively and as a team leader in equestrian competitions in Sweden and abroad, including as a participant and member of the Swedish Equestrian Team in the United States in 1933, victorious in military equestrian competitions in Berlin in 1927, a member of the victorious Swedish Equestrian Team in New York City in 1933. von Rosen was chairman of Stockholm Riding Club (Stockholms ryttarförbund) from 1949 to 1952, Swedish Equestrian Federation (Svenska ridsportens centralförbund) from 1952.